 Retail Trends 2017

-Added to the perfect storm of cost pressures, rising inflation and slowing wage growth could impact consumer confidence and therefore dampen demand.
+The perfect storm of cost pressures, rising inflation and slowing wage growth is impacting consumer confidence and dampening demand.

 - Increases in business rates